lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab8-Fundamentals-NoEmojii-Samira.md

 ![](JPG/Lab%20Diagram5.png)
 ***

-## **Task 8.1:** Analyze the difference between connection to the untrusted site and to a trusted site.
+## **Task 8.1:** Analyze the difference between the connection to an untrusted site and to a trusted site.
 SSL/TLS certificates can be divided into trusted and untrusted, based on the issuing certification authority.
 The importance of using a certificate from a trusted certification authority lies in the completely error-free use of the certificate in users' browsers and an incomparably higher level of trust and authentication.
 In this exercise, you are tasked with understanding and learning what requirements a certificate must meet to be valid.